Czechs near quarterfinals despite loss; US advances

 Greece led by 12 points early in the final quarter but could not hold the edge over the Czechs (3-2).

-Nick Calathes scored 27 points to lead Greece, with 16 more coming from Kostas Sloukas and 12 points and nine rebounds from NBA MVP Giannis Antetokounmpo.
+Nick Calathes scored 27 points to lead Greece, with 16 more coming from Kostas Sloukas.
+NBA MVP Giannis Antetokounmpo had 12 points and nine rebounds, but also fouled out on a disputed call.

+His brother, Thanasis, was asked about the call.
+Giannis did not attend the final news conference.

+“It’s unfair for me to answer for my brother,” he said.
+“But if it’s my feeling — I feel like the first feeling he’s feeling is that he’s proud of his team. … We gave everything we have.
+It’s crazy you win and you don’t get to the next round.
+It’s tough.”

 Jaromir Nohacik scored 25 to lead the Czech Republic, while Patrik Auda and Tomas Satoransky added 13 each.